Schoolhouse Rock!: Original series

-The first video of the series, "Three Is a Magic Number," originally debuted during the debut episode of Curiosity Shop on September 2, 1971.
-The Curiosity Shop version is an extended cut which includes an additional scene/verse that explains the pattern of each set of ten containing three multiples of three, animated in the form of a carnival shooting game.
-This scene has never been rebroadcast on ABC, nor has it been included in any home media releases.
+The first video of the series, "Three Is a Magic Number," originally premiered during the debut episode of Curiosity Shop on September 2, 1971.
+The Curiosity Shop version is an extended cut that includes an additional scene/verse of 15 seconds in length that explains the pattern of each set of ten containing three multiples of three, animated in the form of a carnival shooting game.
+This scene has never been rebroadcast on ABC, nor has it been included in any home media releases; the longer version is, however, available on the soundtrack album, as is an extended version of "My Hero Zero".

 Schoolhouse Rock! debuted as a series in January 1973 with Multiplication Rock, a collection of animated music videos adapting the multiplication tables to songs written by Bob Dorough.
 Dorough also performed most of the songs, with Grady Tate performing two and Blossom Dearie performing one during this season.
 General Foods was the series' first sponsor; later sponsors of the Schoolhouse Rock! segments also included Nabisco, Kenner Toys, Kellogg's, and McDonald's.
 During the early 1970s, Schoolhouse Rock was one of several short-form animated educational shorts that aired on ABC's children's lineup; others included Time for Timer and The Bod Squad.
-Of the three, Schoolhouse Rock was the longest-running.
+Of the three, Schoolhouse Rock was the longest running.

 George Newall and Tom Yohe were the executive producers and creative directors of every episode, along with Bob Dorough as musical director.
 This first season was followed in short order by a second season, run from 1973 to 1975, entitled Grammar Rock, which included nouns, verbs, adjectives, and other parts of speech (such as conjunctions, explained in "Conjunction Junction").
 For this second season, the show added the services of Jack Sheldon, a member of The Merv Griffin Show house band, as well as Lynn Ahrens; both of them contributed to the series through the rest of its run.
 Blossom Dearie returned for a second episode, and Essra Mohawk joined the cast as a recurring singer.
+In contrast to the series name implying rock and roll, most of the artists and songs were performed by jazz musicians; Sheldon noted the irony of the arrangement and how "everybody loved it" anyway.